Emelie-Astrid/Quiz/README.md

-Quiz

-Javascript 1 - School assignment
+Quiz - School assignment - Javascript 1

 Making a quiz with 10 questions using radio buttons and checkboxes